cory-weller/BIOL4585/12_plotting_with_ggplot/README.md

 Currently, the data is in *wide format*.
 More advanced plotting techniques are typically easiest in *long format* (also called *narrow format*), where every sample * variable combination is on its own row.
 You can see a brief example of the difference on the [wikipedia page.](https://en.wikipedia.org/wiki/Wide_and_narrow_data)

 8. Convert the data to long format using the `melt()` function, and save this long format data to a new variable.
-When using `melt()`, you supply a `data.table` object to convert to long format, plus a vector of column names that are being *melted* into long format.
-Those column names are listed using the `measure.vars=` argument.
+Note that you will need to have the `data.table` package loaded!
+When using `melt()`, you supply a `data.table` object to convert to long format, plus a vector of column names that are being *melted* into long format.Those column names are listed using the `measure.vars=` argument.
 You will be melting the columns that describe sepal and petal dimensions (but not species).
 How many rows does this new table have?

 ## Facetting plots